GitHub Agentic Workflows

 container: "mcp/notion"

-Pre-configured MCP server specifications are available in the GitHub Agentics Workflow repository .github/workflows/shared/mcp/ for common tools and services.
-These can be copied into your own workflows or imported directly.
+Pre-configured MCP server specifications are available in .github/workflows/shared/mcp/ and can be copied or imported directly.
 Examples include:

 MCP ServerImport PathKey Capabilities